decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 C1 == C2.
 ```

+Note that the above property ensures that if a message is mapped to a scalar on its own or as part of a set of messages, it will not affect the resulting scalar value.

 Additionally, the new operation MUST conform to the following requirements:

 - The returned scalars MUST be independent.
 More specifically, knowledge of any subset of the returned scalars MUST NOT reveal any information about the scalars not in that subset.